lady-h-world/My_Garden/reading_pages/Resplendent_Tree/rel1.md

 Sometimes, we can't find correlation between every 2 variable pairs, but it exists in a combo of more than 2 variables.
 This type of "correlation" is multicollineary.

 VIF (Variance Inflation Factor) is often used to measure multicollineary.
-It provides an index that measures how much the variance (the square of the estimate's standard deviation) of an estimated regression coefficient is increased because of collinearity.
+It provides an index that measures how much the variance of an estimated regression coefficient is increased because of collinearity.

-The code below generates a dataframe of VIF score for each numerical variable in the data.
-Normally when VIF score is higher than 10, there's high multicollineary, and you can drop the variables with VIF above the threshold.
+Typically, a VIF score above 10 indicates high multicollinearity, suggesting that variables with VIFs exceeding this threshold can be removed.
+The code below creates a dataframe of VIF scores for each numerical variable in the dataset.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/multi_corr_code.png" width="948" height="244" />
 </p>

-In the example below, the threshold is set as 5.
-Sometimes, it takes a long time to generate VIF of each variable, so save the output `vif_df` as a file will save you lots of time if you want to try different VIF thresholds.
+In the example below, the threshold is set to 5.
+Calculating the VIF for each variable can sometimes take a while, so saving the output vif_df as a file can save significant time if you plan to test different VIF thresholds.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/multi_corr_out.png" width="625" height="393" />